 - Other financial records.

 Don’t move out without them.
 And though so much is done online, paper statements and documents may still come to your home.
 Take steps to make sure you maintain access to this sort of thing.

 Taking them with you also provides you a little comfort that your items aren’t being ‘accidentally’ lost or ‘inadvertently’ set ablaze while you’re away.

 Every situation is different.
-But in general, unless a court order specifically commands you to vacate, we don’t recommend moving out.
-If you do ultimately move out, it benefits you to have a strategy already in place.
+But in general, unless a court order specifically commands you to vacate, we don’t recommend moving out during divorce.
+If you ultimatley do, it benefits you to have a strategy already in place.

 CALLER: “I want to know, if a partner leaves the property, like moves out, is that person responsible for taxes and house insurance and stuff like that?”